meghnathomas/MAGNets/README.rst

 #. :code:`max_nodal_degree`: (optional, default = None) the maximum nodal degree of nodes being removed from the model.
 The nodal degree of a node is equal to the number of pipes incident to the node.

 :code:`wn2` contains the water network model object of the reduced model.
-A .inp file of the reduced model is also written into the directory of the .inp file of the original network.
+A .inp file of the reduced model is also written into the directory that contains the .inp file of the original network.

 Use this `jupyter notebook`_ to run some useful examples of MAGNets.
 Additional example codes and 12 networks can be found in the `examples`_ folder.